 - put the bags back into the freezer, or a different one dedicated for storage and keep at a stable temperature for 24 hours.

 Syrup Packing Cherries

-Syrup packing cherries is very similar to how you would syrup pack oranges.
+Syrup packing cherries is very similar to how you would syrup pack and freeze oranges.
 You will need to make the syrup but it's really easy and included in the instructions below.
 The amount of water and sugar you use is dependent on the amount of cherries you are freezing.
 We use a 4:4:1 ratio or 4 parts cherries and water to 1 part sugar.

 - As with the flash freezing method, choose the best cherries you can and wash them well